One constant to rule them all: Coupling constants

-Since we are working with a non-equivariant problem, it is convenient to use the Seiberg-Witten curves \cite{SeibergWitten}.
+Given $k_{\rm eff}$ and the boundary condition $\mathcal{F}^{\rm inst}|_{q=0}=0$, we can reconstruct the prepotential.
+Since we are working with a nonequivariant problem, it is convenient to use the Seiberg-Witten curves \cite{SeibergWitten}.
 The equation for the curve can be derived from the Nekrasov partition function \cite{NekrasovOkunkov}.
 For an auxiliary function $\omega(y)$, following notation of \cite{BykovSysoeva}, in the massless case we can write an equation

 where

 The periods of the function $\omega(y)$ are known to be